The Order of Adam has a clear pattern of worship. Adam was taught one order by God, and the patriarchs lived that same order.

-The ideal life is agrarian.
-Families on land, caring for what God gives them, worshiping together, and each family having its own altar.
+The ideal is families living from the land, close to one another in shared community and away from the cities, as Adam and the patriarchs did.
 Most of us are not living that fully yet.
-However God works with us as we progress toward it.
+However God works with us as we move toward it.

 Communicating with God